Thanks for making my day by SHARING!!

 I have binders of recipes that I collected in the pre-internet and pre-Pinterest days and this is one of the recipes included in this collection that begins with ‘Grandma Stocker’s’.
 Even though I really have many of my recipes stored on-line, I get so much joy from opening these binders and seeing these recipes and letting them take me back to so many lovely memories.
 One of my girlfriends has a notebook of family recipes that her mother gave to her on her wedding day.
 The recipes are handwritten in her mother’s hand.
 What an incredible gift and one I am determined to compile for both of my children when they embark on their own.

-OK, let me get back to this cookie and why you will want to bake some and include on your Christmas cookie baking list.
+OK, let me get back to this chocolate cookie and why you will want to bake some and include on your Christmas cookie baking list.
 These Pennsylvania Dutch Chocolate Cookies are the magical combination of a chewy middle with a crunch exterior…sheer cookie bliss in my book.
 They are rich with chocolate, but have just a tad of cinnamon that adds a wonderful surprise to you taste buds.
 Are you sold yet?

 I have to freely admit that I have no idea what makes these cookies ‘Pennsylvania Dutch Chocolate Cookies’.
 Grandma did hail from Pennsylvania, so that’s the only line I can draw from her to these cookies.
 But….a chocolate cookie recipe is a chocolate cookie recipe no matter where it’s home!